How to Carve a Pineapple Jack-o’-Lantern

-Give gourds a night off and try your hand at this quirky and tropical alternative.
+Give gourds a night off and try your hand at a quirky, tropical alternative: the pineapple jack-o’-lantern.

 Select a slightly underripe pineapple for carving.
 Look for a firm fruit with green skin and a perky top.
 Using a sharp knife with a thin and flexible blade, cut off the top 1½ inches of the pineapple, leaving the leaves attached.
 Set aside.

 Score the flesh

 Use the knife to cut around the inside of the pineapple skin, leaving about a half inch of yellow flesh intact around the sides.
 Score the fruit through the core to make it easier to remove.

 Scoop it out

 Use a large, thin spoon or an ice cream scoop to scrape out the insides and transfer to a bowl.
 Continue cutting around the edge to loosen the flesh and scooping with the spoon until you get to the bottom inch or so of the pineapple (it will become a lot harder to scoop out when you reach the bottom).
 Save the insides for piña coladas, pineapple soft serve, or even a topping for pork tacos.

 Cut out triangles for eyes—you can use the pineapple “eyes” as a guide—and use the tip of the knife to push the cutouts through to the inside.
 Cut another triangle for a nose and a scary grin.
 Keep the carved pineapple in the fridge until darkness falls.
 Illuminate with a tea light placed in a small jam jar or a flameless candle.